fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 Fleet only implements automated audit checks.
 Manual checks require administrators to implement other processes to conduct the check.

 * macOS 13 Ventura - 96 of 104 are automated
-* Windows 10 Enterprise - All CIS items (496) are Automated
+* Windows 10 Enterprise - All CIS items (496) are automated

 ## Levels 1 and 2